Narfis/Linter/README.txt

 Requirements.
-You may have to install the argparser, this is simply done by running the command in the terminal: go get github.com/akamensky/argparse
+You may have to install the argparser, this is simply done by running the command in the terminal: "go get github.com/akamensky/argparse"

 If you want to compile.